infinyon/fluvio/DEVELOPER.md

 fluvio-spu-main-0    NodePort    10.43.88.71    <none>        9005:30004/TCP      5m6s
 ```

-Fluvio uses `NodePort` to expose SC and SPU to outside world.
+Fluvio uses `NodePort` to expose SC and SPU to the outside world.

 And storage provisioning:
 ```